 Cuidar la boca y los dientes de su hijo los ayudará a convertirse en un adulto saludable.
 Este folleto proporciona consejos valiosos para mantener la boca saludable de su hijo y prevenir la caries dental.
 También contiene información importante sobre la cobertura dental para niños y por qué es importante la salud oral.
 Este recurso está disponible en inglés y español.

 YOUR CHILD HAS DENTAL COVERAGE!
 FLYER

 More kids than ever have dental coverage.
 Pediatric dental coverage is included in all Covered California health plans for the first time.
 And all children enrolled in Medi-Cal also have dental coverage.
 However, many families may not realize that their children have dental coverage or how to obtain dental care.

-There are three fact sheets that address the differences in Medi-Cal dental coverage in Los Angeles County, Sacramento County, and the rest of the state.
+Below are three fact sheets that address the differences in Medi-Cal dental coverage in Los Angeles County, Sacramento County, and the rest of the state.
 They are available in English, Spanish, Chinese, Hindi, Hmong, Khmer, Korean, Tagalog, Tongan and Vietnamese.

 ALL IN FOR HEALTH: GET CARE FLYER

 Now that more families than ever have health coverage, help educate them about the importance of getting routine preventive care.
 Available in both English and Spanish.
 A customizable Get Care Flyer is available to add in local information.